Grimm (TV series)

-Grimm is an American fantasy police procedural drama television series created by Stephen Carpenter and Jim Kouf & David Greenwalt and produced by Universal Television for NBC.
-The series aired from October 28, 2011, to March 31, 2017, for 123 episodes, over six seasons.
+Grimm is an American urban fantasy police procedural drama horror television series created by Stephen Carpenter, Jim Kouf and David Greenwalt, and produced by Universal Television for NBC.
+The series premiered on October 28, 2011 in the United States, and ended on March 30, 2017, after six seasons consisting of 123 episodes.
 The series' narrative follows Portland homicide detective Nicholas Burkhardt (played by David Giuntoli), who discovers he is a Grimm, the latest in a line of guardians who is sworn to keep the balance between humanity and mythological creatures, known as Wesen.
 The series features a supporting cast with Russell Hornsby, Bitsie Tulloch, Silas Weir Mitchell, Sasha Roiz, Reggie Lee, Bree Turner, and Claire Coffee.

 Grimm was originally developed for CBS, but did not end up moving forward due to the 2007–08 writers' strike.
 In January 2011, the series moved to NBC.
 It has been described as "a cop drama—with a twist ... a dark and fantastical project about a world in which characters inspired by Grimms' Fairy Tales exist", though the stories and characters inspiring the show are also drawn from other sources.
 The series initially garnered mixed reviews from critics, though reception grew more favorable throughout the series' run.
-The sixth and final season of Grimm premiered on January 6, 2017, and concluded on March 31, 2017.
+The sixth and final season, which consists of 13 episodes, premiered on January 6, 2017, and concluded on March 31, 2017.

 Synopsis

-Homicide investigator Nick Burkhardt of the Portland Police Department learns he is descended from a line of guardians known as Grimms, charged with keeping balance between humanity and the Wesen, or mythological creatures of the world (Wesen is the German word for being or creature).
+Homicide Detective Nick Burkhardt of the Portland Police Department learns he descended from a line of guardians known as Grimms, charged with keeping balance between humanity and the Wesen, or mythological creatures of the world (Wesen is the German word for being or creature).
 Throughout the series, he must battle against an assortment of dangerous creatures with help from his Wesen friend, Monroe, and his partner, Detective Hank Griffin.

-Black Claw and Hadrian's Wall (HW) are two opposing groups repeatedly mentioned in the series where many characters belong to these creature (wesen) groups.
+Beginning with Season 5, Black Claw and Hadrian's Wall (HW) are two opposing groups repeatedly mentioned in the series where many characters belong to these creature (wesen) groups.

 Opening: "There once was a man who lived a life so strange, it had to be true.
 Only he could see what no one else can—the darkness inside, the real monster within, and he's the one who must stop them.
 This is his calling.
 This is his duty.
 This is the life of a Grimm."